Updated: Oct 18, 2022

 Carpal Tunnel and Other Nerve Problems

-Carpal tunnel is usually felt at pain, tingling, pins and needles, or numbness in you
+Carpal tunnel is usually felt as pain, tingling, pins and needles, or numbness in your

 thumb, pointer finger, and middle finger.
 It is caused by pinching of a nerve in your wrist.
 A lot of people have surgery to relieve the pressure on the nerve and get better.
 Studies are now indicating that people can clear up carpal tunnel with physical therapy and avoid surgery – a story for another day.

 There are lots of other places in your arms or legs, neck or back that you can get an isolated pinched nerve.
-The area of pain, pins and needles, tingling, or numbness from these pinched nerves from these pinched means it not neuropathy pain.
+The area of pain, pins and needles, tingling, or numbness from these pinched nerves means it's not neuropathy pain.
 If you do have one of these isolated pinched nerves and neuropathy the symptoms are usually worse.
 It is important to get the right treatment for both, for the best recovery.